Hum4n01d/ECS150-P2/REPORT.md

   was restored by creating a dummy handler and a dummy timer.
 We raise an alarm to see that the dummy handler is working outside the uthread library instead of the handler dealing with interruptions.
-We check the timer by seeing that it is set to 0 as supposed to be.
+We check the timer by seeing that it is restored to 0 which is the initial value before `uthread_run` is called.

 It was difficult to determine whether preemption was actually kicking in due to the raw execution speed of incrementing a variable.
 Our solution to this problem